scaldi/scaldi-website/learn.md

 bind [UserService] to new UserService
 {% endhighlight %}

-The instance would be created **only once** as soon as as the binding is injected for the first time.
+The instance would be created **only once** as soon as the binding is injected for the first time.
 All consequent injects inject the instance that was created first time.

 ### Non-Lazy Binding